Emergency Closing of School

 Honeywell Instant Alert

-The Honeywell Instant Alert notification system is the primary means of notification by the district and will be utilized should severe weather require the closing of school, or a late start.
+The Honeywell Instant Alert notification system is the primary means of notification used by the district and will be utilized should severe weather require the closing of school, or a late start.
 An alert will be sent to the primary phone number you provided when you first registered with the district.
-If you wish to receive notification using other devices (cell phone, email, etc.) OR your information has changed, you must update your profile by logging into the Honeywell Instant Alert website.
-(For instructions to update your profile, click on the link below.)
-You can log onto your profile at any time to update your contact information.
+If you wish to receive notification using other devices (cell phone, email, etc.) OR your information has changed, you must update your profile by logging into the Honeywell Instant Alert website (instructions below).
 Maintaining the accuracy of your profile will increase the ability of the school to keep you informed.

 Continuing families, click here to log in and update your profile.